CLASSROOM CHRISTMAS GIFTS

 The face is made with black paint (use the child’s fingerprints) and orange craft foam.
 I just cut it in a carrot-like-nose-shape.

-In 2021, I worked with 26 first graders to make their snowmen!
+Last year, I worked with 26 first graders to make their snowmen!
+I worked with the whole class to personalize their snowman.

 Another teacher used 1 x 4’s and found she could get 2 students on one long board.
 It may save you a little money that way.

-Here are some of the photos have been sent to me over the years from other teachers.
-I love all the options!
+Here are some of the photos that have been sent to me over the years from other teachers.
+I love all the options for these class gifts.

 And here are a few more.